 More information about the need for the project can be found here.

 Canada Port Authorities are required to be self-funded and competitive.
 They earn revenues by leasing port lands and waters and through fees to use the port.
-There is no risk to tax payers because the Roberts Bank Terminal 2 Project will be funded by the port authority and private investment, not income tax dollars.
-The investment will be recouped by the proceeds of the long-term lease of the terminal operator and terminal user fees.
+There is no risk to tax payers because the Roberts Bank Terminal 2 Project will be funded by the port authority and private investment.
+The investment will be recuperated by the proceeds of the long-term lease of the terminal operator and terminal user fees.
 The estimated cost of the project is more than $2 billion.